wenig/start-it-up/README.md

 # start-it-up
 ##try something
-Press on the **add Table** button two times.
+Press the **add Table** button two times.
 Two new elements should show up.

 At the first one: write `hello world` in the value field.